-The members of the Company's Board of Directors as at 31 December 2023 and at the date of this report are presented on page 1.
-On 1 May 2023, Mr. Timur Gubaydulin was appointed to the position of Executive Director.
-On 1 May 2023, Mr. Anton Zykov, resigned from his position as Executive Director.
-On 1 October 2023, Mr. Konstantinos Xitas was appointed to the position of Non-Executive Director.
+The members of the Company's Board of Directors as at 31 December 2024 and at the date of this report are presented on page 1.
+On 13 September 2024, Mrs. Alla Starobutseva was appointed to the position of Executive Director.
+On 15 July 2024, Mr. Konstantinos Xitas was resigned from his position as Independent Non-Executive Director.
+Also, Mr. Sergey Stopnevich stepped down from Executive positions and was appointed as Non Independent Non-Executive Director 9 October 2024